-Insects such as cockroach, grasshopper etc. Use the tracheal system.
+Insects such as cockroaches, grasshoppers etc. Use the tracheal system.

-The insects perform breathing movements by compressing its body dorso ventrally (i.e. inwards from both sides along its entire body) and then relaxes it.
+The insects perform breathing movements by compressing their body dorso ventrally (i.e. inwards from both sides along their entire body) and then relaxing it.
 When it compresses its body, it becomes flattened and air is expelled from the tracheae through the spiracles.
 When it relaxes its body air enters into the tracheae.

 During the process of compression and relaxation of the body, oxygen in the air taken in dissolves in the body fluid at the end of the tracheoles from where it enters the various cells.
 Carbon dioxide from the cells diffuses into the body fluid then into the tracheae and finally comes out of the insect body through the spiracles.

 Respiratory disease is a medical term that encompasses pathological conditions affecting the organs and tissues that make gas exchange possible in higher organisms and includes conditions of the upper respiratory tract, trachea, bronchi, bronchioles, alveoli, pleura and pleural cavity, and the nerves and muscles of breathing.
 Respiratory diseases range from mild and self-limiting, such as the common cold, to life-threatening entities like bacterial pneumonia, pulmonary embolism, and lung cancer.